honeynet/cuckooml/_posts/2015-07-19-clustering-evaluation.md

 {% endhighlight %}

 ## Results ##
-After all kind of analysis *HDBSCAN* with `min_samples=1.0` and `min_cluster_size=6` seems to do quite well on the dataset with *full* set of features.
+After all kind of analyses with `min_samples=1.0` and `min_cluster_size=6` *HDBSCAN* seems to do quite well on the dataset with *full* set of features.
 It does not outperform the rest in **all** of the cases but provides top-of-the-ranking performance with reasonable cluster number and cluster structure.
 Below is table with results for various dataset combination:

  * *full* - the full set of features
  * *filtered* - only the features that are denser than 10%